kaysoky/PREvent/_posts/2015-05-27-Product Requirements Document.md

 ### Deliverables
 * Wearable wristband with LED indicators
-* Web server backend to aggregate and analyze collected data as heap maps
+* Web server backend to aggregate and analyze collected data as heat maps
 * Android application as user interface

 ### Critical Features